God is Using You to Restore Christian Communities

-In Nigeria, an average of 5 churches are attacked each Sunday.
-Boko Haram is attempting to rid the country of Christianity.
+In Nigeria, an average of 5 churches are attacked each Sunday. an extremist group that is located primarily in Northern Nigeria is attempting to rid the country of Christianity.
 At the rate they are going, one might be tempted to think they’re succeeding.

 When church buildings are damaged and their members devastated, your support is being used to meet their physical, emotional and spiritual needs.
 Boko Haram’s attempts to extinguish Christianity are in vain.
 The Church remains, and is reaching even extremists with the truth.
-“Once you join the group, it takes only the grace of God to come out of it,” says a former Boko Haram militant.
+“Once you join the group, it takes only the grace of God to come out of it,” says a former an extremist group that is located primarily in Northern Nigeria militant.

 Meanwhile, in Iraq, because of ISIS, Christians are facing their second year as displaced people and refugees.
 But in their country as well, God is merciful to them and is using you to come to their aid.
 Some of these believers have lost everything.
 Thankfully, various projects continue to help feed, shelter, strengthen and support them..

 “We are thankful that you have not forgotten us,” shares one Iraqi Christian.
 “We are reminded of God’s faithfulness.”